debitcash/debitcash/README.md

 ---

 ## Projects and Experiments
 Here are the ***major recent projects***.
 Dive into the repositories for more visuals and in-depth info.
-Trust me, they're mint 👌
+Trust me, they're mint👌

 ### [Web_Tree_Explorer](https://github.com/debitcash/Web_Tree_Explorer)
 To make website data extraction and analysis more efficient, I developed a tool using Java and JSF for the interface, Jsoup for data extraction, and JPA for storage.